-\$.01 to \$.05 would provide protection against a declining stock price in the event that SIRI dropped below \$.50 per share.
+Similarly, if an investor wanted to spend \$4,800 for 5,000 shares of SIRI, a \$.50 put option that would trade for \$.01 to \$.05 would provide protection against a declining stock price in the event that SIRI dropped below \$.50 per share.
 In a down market, where high volume widely held shares drop below \$1.00, investors deserve the opportunity to hedge downside risk in the same manner as investors have with stocks greater than \$1.00.

 Increasing the threshold from \$3.00 to \$5.00 and expanding the number of \$0.50 strikes available for stocks under \$5.00 further aids investors by offering opportunities to manage risk and execute a variety of option strategies to improve returns.
 For example, today an investor can enhance their yield by selling an out-of-the-money call.
-Using an example of an investor who wants to hedge Citigroup ("C") which is trading at \$4.24,7 that investor would be able to choose the \$4.50 strike, which is 6% out-of-the-money, or they would be able to choose the \$5.00 strike, which is 17.92% out-of-the-money, under this proposal.
+Using an example of an investor who wants to hedge Citigroup ("C") which is trading at \$4.24,6 that investor would be able to choose the \$4.50 strike which is 6% outof-the-money or they would be able to choose the \$5.00 strike which is 17.92% out-of-the-money, under this proposal.
 Today, this investor only has the latter choice.
-Beyond that, this investor today may choose the \$6.00 strike, which is 41% out-of-the-money, and offers significantly less premium.
-Pursuant to this proposal, if this investor had a choice to hedge with a \$5.50 strike option, the investor would have the opportunity to sell the option at only 29% out-of-the-money and would improve their return by gaining more premium, while also benefiting from 29% of upside return in the underlying equity.
+Beyond that, this investor today may choose the \$6.00 strike which is 41% out-of-the-money and offers significantly less premium.
+Pursuant to this proposal if this investor had a choice to hedge with a \$5.50 strike option, the investor would have the opportunity to sell the option at only 29% out-of-the-money and would improve their return by gaining more premium, while also benefitting from 29% of upside return in the underlying equity.

-By increasing the number of securities from 5 individual stocks to 20 individual stocks would allow the Exchange to offer investors additional opportunities to use the \$0.50 strike program.
+By increasing the number of securities from 5 individual stocks to 20 individual stocks would allow the Exchange to offer investors additional opportunities to use the \$0.50 Strike Program.
 The Exchange notes that \$0.50 strikes have had no impact on capacity.
 Further, the Exchange has observed the popularity of \$0.50 strikes.
 The open interest in the \$2.50 August strike series for Synovus Financial Corp. ("SNV"), which closed at \$2.71 on July 13, 2010, was 12,743 options; whereas open interest in the \$2 and \$3 August strike series was a combined 318 options.
 The open interest in the August \$1.50 strike series for Ambac Financial Group, Inc. ("ABK"), which closed at \$0.7490 on July 13, 2010, was 15,879 options compared to 8,174 options for the \$2 strike series.
 The August \$2.50 strike series had open interest of 22,280 options, also more than the traditional \$2 strike series.

-By expanding the \$.50 Strike Program, investors would be able to better enhance returns and manage risk by providing investors with significantly greater flexibility in the trading of equity options that overlie lower price stocks by allowing investors to establish equity options positions that are better tailored to meet their investment, trading and risk management goals.
+By expanding the \$.50 Strike Program investors would be able to better enhance returns and manage risk by providing investors with significantly greater flexibility in the trading of equity options that overlie lower price stocks by allowing investors to establish equity options positions that are better tailored to meet their investment, trading and risk

-The Exchange also proposes making a corresponding amendment to Commentary .04(a) of NYSE Arca Options Rule 6.4 to add \$5 to \$1 Strike Program language that addresses listing series with \$1 intervals within \$0.50 of an existing strike price in the same series.
-Currently, and to account for the overlap with the \$.50 Strike Program, the following series are excluded from this prohibition: strike prices of \$2, \$3, and \$4.
+The Exchange also proposes making a corresponding amendment to Supplementary Material of Chapter IV, Section 6 at 02(b) to add \$5 and \$6 to \$1 Strike Program language that addresses listing series with \$1 intervals within \$0.50 of an existing strike price in the same series.
+Currently, and to account for the overlap with the \$.50 Strike Program, the following series are excluded from this prohibition: Strike prices of \$2, \$3, and \$4.
 The Exchange proposes to add \$5 and \$6 to that list to account for the proposal to expand the \$.50 Strike Program to a strike price of \$5.50.